Split, Croatia: Marjan

+Split Cathedral

+Split Cathedral or Cathedral of Saint Domnius is a Cathedral located in the mausoleum of the Emperor Diocletian, which was slightly converted for his function and interior was equipped with valuable religious items.
+In front of its entrance, a magnificent 57m tall Romanesque bell tower was built in the 12th century.
+The mausoleum became a cathedral in the mid-7th century, when altars with relics of two martyrs executed in neighboring Solin (then Salona)—St. Anastasius and St. Domnius—were placed in it.
+After the latter, the church is now usually called the Cathedral of St. Duje and he became the patron saint of Split, but the real name of the Split Cathedral is the Cathedral of the Assumption of the Blessed Virgin Mary.

 Museums and galleries

-The Archaeological Museum (Arheološki muzej) main collection is housed at Zrinsko-Frankopanska 25 in Split.
+The Split Archaeological Museum (Arheološki muzej) main collection is housed at Zrinsko-Frankopanska 25 in Split.
 There is also a branch building in Solin (Salona and Tusculum Collection) and two regional centres at Vid near Metković (Narona Collection), and on the island of Vis (Issa Collection).
 The Split Archaeological Museum is the oldest museum institution in Croatia, founded in 1820 by the decree of the Dalmatian government in Zadar.
-Some 150,000 artifacts cover prehistoric times, the period of Greek colonization of the Adriatic, Roman Provincial and Early Christian era to the early Middle Ages and the period of Croatian popular rulers).
+Some 150,000 artifacts cover prehistoric times, the period of Greek colonization of the Adriatic, Roman Provincial and Early Christian era to the early Middle Ages and the period of Croatian popular rulers.
 Of special interest is the collection of stone inscriptions from Salona and the collections of Graeco-Hellenistic ceramic objects, Roman glass, ancient clay lamps, bone and metal articles, as well as the collection of gems.
 In addition, the museum houses an extensive collection of ancient and medieval coins, a submarine archaeological collection, and a rich archive library.

 The Museum of Croatian Archaeological Monuments (Muzej hrvatskih arheoloških spomenika) is the only museum in Croatia dedicated to researching and presenting cultural artifacts of the Croats in the Middle Ages, between the 7th and 15th centuries, particularly the time of the early medieval Croatian state from 9th to 12th century.
 The collection of early medieval wicker, clay figurines, and old Croatian Latin epigraphic monuments is the largest collection of its kind in Europe.

 The Split City Museum (Muzej Grada Splita) at Papalićeva 1, is housed in the former Papalić Palace.
 The collection presents the urban, cultural, artistic and economic heritage of the city.
 The museum is also home to the Emanuel Vidović Gallery, dedicated to the most important Split painter of the 20th century.

 The Ethnographical Museum (Etnografski muzej) at Severova 1, has a wide range of ethnographic content mainly from Dalmatia.
 Founded in 1910, the museum collects original and contemporary applications of traditional heritage.
 They also track contemporary popular culture living with traces of old foundations and preserve and promote the value of folk heritage, renewing them and presenting exhibitions.